 Let us desire to be the Holy and consecrated people that have set ourselves apart from this world, that our inner hearts take on the character traits of a Holy nature.
 Let us continue in this goal by renewing our minds in bathing ourselves in His Word and being in union with Christ as our Righteousness.

 If we call ourselves Christians, Christ becomes a necessary person in our everyday life.
-We seek to commune with him, praying, praising, and welcoming him into the deepest regions of our inner being.
+We seek to commune with him, praying, praising, and welcoming His Holy Spirit into the deepest regions of our inner being in continually changing us to become more like Him, responding lovingly.

 Our desire is to strive in fully becoming the men and women God has chosen and called us to be in all manners.
-We desire to invite the Holy Spirit to continue transforming us into spiritual beings clothing ourselves in Godly attributes.
+We desire to invite the Holy Spirit to continue transforming us into spiritual beings clothing ourselves in Godly attributes of which the greatest is love.

 We desire to fellowship with believers of kindred hearts to walk in Love with one another in all our ways.